dotintent/react-native-ble-plx/README.md

 **0.10.0**

 **Breaking changes:**

 * Deprecate old build system.
 Carthage is not required anymore.
 To fix your current project please do following steps:

   1. Add empty Swift file if you don't have at least one:
      * Select File/New/File...
      * Choose Swift file and click Next.
      * Name it however you want, select your targets and create it.
      * Accept to create Objective-C bridging header.
   2. Remove copy-frameworks script if you don't have any other dependency requiring it:
      * Go to Your Target / Build Phases
      * Remove run script.

 Other:

 * Fix warning when no listeners were attached and events were emitted.
 * Show error.message properly.
 Make sure that invalid errorCodes from implementation side won't trigger another error during construction.
 * Property ServiceUUID is properly propagated to IncludedServicesDiscoveryFailed's error message.
+* Add missing `deviceServicesNotDiscovered` implementation on Android.

 [All previous changes](CHANGELOG.md)

 ## Documentation & Support

 Interested in React Native project involving Bluetooth Low Energy?
 [We can help you!](https://www.polidea.com/react-native)

 Documentation can be found [here](https://polidea.github.io/react-native-ble-plx/).